 Work has begun on this document which will provide further detail to the spatial development strategy set out in the adopted Core Strategy.
-Evidence base work has been undertaken over the monitoring period on updating and producing a revised Proposals Map which includes a set of draft Settlement Boundaries.
+Over the monitoring period consultation took place on the Regulation 18 Issues and Options stage, which also saw the production of a revised Proposals Map which included a set of draft Settlement Boundaries.